How You Can Prevent Water Contamination at Home

 What Causes Water Pollution?

-Because our supply of available fresh water is so small, pollution becomes an even greater concern.
-Pollution gets into our water supply in a variety of ways.
-Legal discharge from industrial sources is one way — and illegal discharge is another.
+Because our supply of available freshwater is so small, pollution becomes an even greater concern.
+Pollution gets into our water supply in various ways.
+Legal discharge from industrial sources is one way, and illegal discharge is another.
 Pollutants can also leak out of water treatment facilities, oil pipelines, and fracking operations.
 Windstorms and flooding also contaminate our water supply by washing pollutants and debris into it.

-Water pollution has a variety of adverse effects on human health and our environment.
-One of these has to do with algae overgrowth.
-Chemical concentrations such as nitrogen and phosphorus from agricultural runoff diminish water oxygen levels in water in a process known as eutrophication.
-In eutrophication, nitrogen and phosphate act like algae fertilizer, creating flourishing algae blooms in surface water such as lakes and rivers.
+Water pollution has various adverse effects on human health and our environment.
+One of these is algae overgrowth.
+Chemical concentrations such as nitrogen and phosphorus from agricultural runoff diminish water oxygen levels in a process known as eutrophication.
+In eutrophication, nitrogen and phosphate act like algae fertilizers, creating flourishing algae blooms in surface water such as lakes and rivers.
 These blooms stifle populations of fish and other aquatic organisms and sicken other animals all the way up the food chain.

-Nutrient pollution from phosphates and nitrogen is the number one threat to water quality the world over.
-As many as 30 million to 48 million Americans get their water from aquifers that are susceptible to algae contamination, and these citizens could develop health issues from gastrointestinal ailments to kidney and liver damage if the contaminated water did not receive proper treatment.
+Nutrient pollution from phosphates and nitrogen is the number one threat to water quality worldwide.
+As many as 43 million Americansget their water from private groundwater wells that are susceptible to algae contamination, and if the contaminated water does not receive proper treatment, they could develop health issues ranging from gastrointestinal ailments to kidney and liver damage.

 Developed countries typically treat about 70% of the wastewater they generate.
 The rest is dumped back into waterways without treatment.
-In middle-income and developing countries, the amount of treated wastewater drops substantially to between 28 and 38% for middle-income countries and 8% for many developing countries.
-Overall, around the world, about 80% of all wastewater is released back into the environment without first undergoing treatment.
+In middle-income and developing countries, the amount of treated wastewater drops substantially to between 28% and 38% for middle-income countries and 8% for many developing countries.

 In most areas of the United States, we are lucky to have robust wastewater treatment programs.
 Nevertheless, our aging wastewater infrastructure is far from perfect.
-The National Resources Defense Council reports that unsafe contaminants, from arsenic to lead, have been found in the tap water of every state in the country.
+The U.S. Geological Survey reports that almost half of the country's water is contaminated with chemicals dangerous to human health.

-Industrial waste contains heavy metals and toxic chemicals, and as we have seen, not all wastewater ends up getting treated, much less 100% purified.
+Industrial waste contains heavy metals, PFAS and toxic chemicals, and as we have seen, not all wastewater ends up getting treated, much less 100% purified.
 Mining industries use water to separate ore from rock and can end up sweeping small particles of heavy metals into our water supply.
-And industries like hydraulic fracturing, or fracking, to produce shale gas create enormous quantities of wastewater, much of it contaminated with heavy metals, radionucleotides, and other pollutants.
+Industries like hydraulic fracturing, or fracking, to produce shale gas create enormous quantities of wastewater, much of it contaminated with heavy metals, radionucleotides, and other pollutants.
 Or gasoline or oil may spill into our oceans and rivers, potentially contaminating our water supply.

-According to the World Health Organization, more than 2 billion people worldwide drink water contaminated with fecal matter.
-And this contaminated drinking water, which is likely to contain bacterial diseases such as cholera, dysentery, typhoid, and even polio, is believed to cause at least 485,000 deaths annually.
-Unsafe water kills more people globally each year than all forms of violence combined, including war.
+According to the World Health Organization, more than 2 billion people worldwide drink microbiologically contaminated drinking water.
+This contaminated drinking water, which is likely to contain bacterial diseases such as cholera, dysentery, typhoid, and even polio, is believed to cause at least 505,000 deaths each year.

 This issue is not confined to developing nations.
-In the United States, according to the EPA, sewer overflows release 850 billion gallons of raw sewage and stormwater annually, spewing bacterial toxins into our fresh waterways.
+In the United States, sewer overflows release billions of gallons of raw sewage and storm water annually, spewing bacterial toxins into our fresh waterways.
 Sewer line breaks also release harmful toxins from human waste into the environment.
-In America, 3.5 million people a year contract bacterial diseases from swimming in sewage-contaminated water.

 Water is known as the “universal solvent” because it dissolves more substances than any other liquid.
 But water’s solvent properties also increase its likelihood of becoming polluted.

 Homeowners can lessen their impact on water pollution in many ways.
-Below are twelve ideas for how to prevent water pollution at home and in your community.
+Below are 12 ideas for how to stop water pollution at home and in your community.

 1. Avoid Hardscaped Surfaces

-Hard materials lead to runoff because they do not absorb water.
-And streams of runoff can carry away harsh chemicals like detergents and pesticides and dump them into our water supply.
+Hard landscape materials lead to runoffbecause they do not absorb water.
+Streams of runoff can carry away harsh chemicals like detergents and pesticides and dump them into our water supply.
 For landscaping features or pathways in your yard, try to use porous materials like gravel, wood, and paving stones rather than hard concrete.
 Some hard home surfaces like driveways are unavoidable, but we can take steps to diminish runoff from these surfaces.
 For example, planting shrubs along the side of a driveway creates a root system that can trap and hold water.

 3. Don't Put Nondegradable Products Down Your Toilet or Sink

 It’s also a good idea not to put solid objects like baby wipes or other garbage down the toilet.
 Baby wipes often contain plastic, which does not degrade well over time.
-Instead, it can end up collecting in sewer systems and leaching plastic chemicals into the water.
-Or, if they make it through the sewage system, these items end up contaminating our lakes, rivers, and other waterways.
+Instead, they can end up collecting in sewer systems, clogging them and leaching plastic chemicals into the water.
+If they make it through the sewage system, these items end up contaminating our lakes, rivers, and other waterways.

 4. Minimize Garbage Disposal Use and Liquid Grease Disposal

-Do your part for the environment by keeping food and grease out of pipes, as well.
+Do your part for the environment by keeping food and grease out of pipes.
 Many food products can form blockages, causing sewer pipes to back up or burst.
 When they do, they spill contaminated water into the surrounding environment.
 Grease is a particular culprit — if you pour hot grease down the drain, it often solidifies as it cools and causes plumbing headaches.

 Instead of using your garbage disposal, try creating a compost pile, and remember to pour hot grease into a can to cool and solidify before throwing it away.